Mampenda/dat250-jpa-tutorial/dat250-expass7.md

 root@9a9ca3bbc69a:/# exit
 exit
 ```
-That did not work, so I tried logging into my database from gitBash terminal:
+Since I could not figure out why I got this error, I tried logging into the automatically generated database "postgres"
+which I saw was listed:
 ```
 $ psql -U postgres
 Password for user postgres: